whitneyshine/Surfs_Up/README.md

 Now, let us think about precipitation.
 There needs to be enough rain to keep everything green, but not so much that you lose out on that ideal surfing and ice cream weather.
 W. Avy's mind would be set to ease by analyzing precipitation levels and showing him the data that backs up Oahu as the perfect place to surf.<br><br>

 **Wind Speed**<br>
+Seeing that we are nearly convinced of opening the surf and ice cream shop, let us consider assessing the wind speed for Oahu.
+I think it would be advantageous to replicate the statistical approach we took towards the temperatures of Oahu and apply that to consider the maximum wind speed, minimum wind speed, and mean wind speed during the months of June and December.
+The last thing we want is to not be able to surf due to hazardous wind speeds as well as our ice cream getting blown off our waffle cone.<br><br>

 This exercise and analysis has been solidify as a repeatable process for W. Avy and in the future, ensures that the process can be duplicated when we need to figure out where to open the second surf and ice cream shop.